 Surrender or be dragged, I’ve heard before.
 I was being dragged.

 Dr. Dwight suggested we plan a nice dinner before we checked into the hospital at 10pm on Tuesday.
 So your Papa and I decided to make reservations at Little Dom’s- the first romantic date we ever had.
 It was the best date of my life, too, by the way.
 Your Papa arrived on my doorstep with a handful of white daisies looking dapper in a soft silky grey shirt and slacks.
 White daisies were perfect- how did he know?
 Not too pretentious.
 I had left planning up to him so when we arrived at Little Dom’s I was impressed yet once again.
-Little Dom’s is this fabulous cozy little italian restaurant in Los Feliz with wonderful italian food.
+Little Dom’s is this fabulous cozy little Italian restaurant in Los Feliz with wonderful food.
 After a lovely dinner and delightful banter across a dimly lit table, we were waiting for his car at valet outside at valet when your Papa wrapped his arms around me and began to slightly sway.
 I asked him if he ever danced and he said something I will never forget and has become one of our family mottos- “I can get through just about anything.”

 So Little Dom’s it was.

 I felt resigned and in acceptance of the situation when I got home and then emailed our doula to tell her the news.
 That was when the wheels fell off the psychological truck for me.
 Our doula wanted us to go in with a higher Bishop score, for obvious reasons, and so she highly suggested we push back our induction date till the end of the week against the wished of our doctor.